-Eastern Virginia Medical School Anatomical Sciences Program Master of Anatomical Sciences (MAS)
+Eastern Virginia Medical School at Old Dominion University Anatomical Sciences Program Master of Anatomical Sciences (MAS)

 Through this partnership, students are able to gain early assurance of their acceptance into the Contemporary Human Anatomy program at EVMS in their junior year at Virginia Wesleyan.
 Qualified students will need to complete all program requirements to maintain their eligibility for admission.
 Upon completion of their Bachelor's degree at VWU, students go directly into the EVMS program.